Bonds

 During a modest decline, the supply of money available to business is generally going to increase because corporations are reluctant to borrow money.
 Intermediate and long-term interest rates are generally going to fall as a response to the increased money supply.
 The Fed generally helps by reducing short-term rates to encourage this virtuous cycle.
 That means, all other things being equal, the principal value of a bond fund is going to rise.

 But all other things are almost never equal because many bonds are going to default during a decline.
 Most of the defaulting bonds are going to be junk, so the principal value of a junk bond fund is going to be compromised much more than the principal value of a hi-quality bond fund.
 Even if bonds do NOT default, there may be a crisis in confidence which may result in a flight to safety.
 No one knows exactly what a flight to safety ultimately means, but during the global crisis that manifested itself most severely during the fourth quarter of 2008, it meant that investors abandoned almost everything except US government bonds.
-Here's what happened to bond fund returns over the twelve months ending December 31, 2008:

 Recommendations